 By reducing side spin, the ball stays straighter and travels farther.
 As a result, less drivers will reduce speed on off-center strikes, costing golfers tens of yards.

-But a well-built forgiving driver with a larger sweet spot will maintain speed and the accompanying distance.
+But well-built forgiving drivers with a larger sweet spot will maintain speed and the accompanying distance.

 Tighter Shot Dispersion

 When you hear about shot dispersion, this means where the ball lands on the fairway after a tee shot.
-A forgiving driver keeps the golf ball landing in a tighter circle rather than spraying the ball all over the hole.
+Forgiving drivers keep the golf ball landing in a tighter circle rather than spraying the ball all over the hole.

 Since forgiving drivers minimize sidespin, the ball stays straighter and offers a more reliable shot shape, keeping the ball closer to where the golfer intends it to land.